Temperature Rise in Toys

-The Temperature Rise in Toys Proficiency Testing Program (PEP) is the determination of the surface temperature rise of a sample, with accredited laboratory or accreditation process being eligible to participate.
+The Temperature Rise in Toys Proficiency Testing Program (PEP) is the determination of the surface temperature rise of a sample, with an accredited laboratory or accreditation process being eligible to participate.

-For quantitative tests Qualabor uses the following order of priority in choosing the reference value:
+For quantitative tests, Qualabor uses the following order of priority in choosing the reference value:

 01) Robust Z - Robust Average Score - In the test area there are no clear quality levels between laboratories performing the same test, making it difficult to determine a laboratory with better quality recognized and accepted by other participants.
 The use of the reference value by group consensus is the most applicable, in this case being determined by the result of the robust average, which does not require independent treatment of outliers.
 To be able to use the least robust group consensus, a group of 4 or more participants is required.
-The choice of the Z score method is due to the greater acceptance of the participants and also to the difficulty of calculating the measurement uncertainty by them, which is not necessary in this method.
+The choice of the Z score method is due to the greater acceptance of the participants and also to the difficulty of calculating the measurement uncertainty by them, which is not necessary for this method.

 02) Standard error with reference value - When it is not possible to have a group with more than 3 participants, the reference value will be one previously validated with the participants and existing, being a value taken from an accredited laboratory.
 In this case, priority is given to the normalized error, since the denominator of the Z score is the standard deviation of the program, which has low robustness because it has few participants.

 The activities of Qualabor as a proficiency testing provider are done with impartiality and are structured and managed to guarantee that, Qualabor also compromises that commercial, financial, and other types of pressure will not compromise Qualabors' impartiality.
 It is assurance through the acknowledgment and agreement term, signed by Qualabor collaborators, who affect the quality of proficiency testing.

 Registrations should be made through the Inscription Form at the tab “Inscriptions”